One-third of strippers really are putting themselves through college, plus how much money they make and other interesting facts.

 8 | There are more than nine female strippers for every one male stripper

-The industry checks in around 92 percent female, eight percent male.
-Essentially the opposite ratio of Google+.
+The industry checks in around 92 percent female, eight percent male, which is essentially the opposite ratio of Google+ before it got shut down in April 2019.

 9 | 86.3 percent think stripping is a legitimate line of work… eight percent think it’s prostitution